 The “soft-opening” period will commence on 1 October 2020.
 During the “soft-opening” period:

 Existing trademarks must be re-filed with the MIPO as the current registration system will no longer be recognized.

 Filing of new trademark application will be on a first-to-file basis.
-Trademark owners will lose out on getting an early filing date, or worse still, lose their trademark rights to a third party, if they do not take advantage of the “soft opening” period.
+Trademark owners will lose out on getting an early filing date, or worse still, lose their trademark rights to a third party, if they do not take advantage of the “soft-opening” period.

-new trademarks are not allowed for registration
+New trademarks are not accepted for registration during this period

 What Should You Do?